Ryannn06/my-personal-website/README.md

 Hello, my name is Gelo.
-This is my website portfolio built in Next.js and Tailwind CSS deployed in Vercel.
+This is my website portfolio built in Next.js and CSS deployed in Vercel.
 You may visit my web portolio [here.](https://gelodelacruz.vercel.app)

 ## Getting Started